PAMGuard/PAMGuard/readme.md

 # PAMGuard

+## Introduction
 PAMGuard is a bioacoustics analysis program designed for use in real time research contexts and for the processing of large datasets.
 PAMGuard provides users access to a suite of state-of-the-art auotmated analysis algorithms alongside displays for visualisation data and a comprehensive data management systems.

-# Why do we need PAMGuard?
+## Why do we need PAMGuard?
 PAMGuard fufills two main requirements within marine bioacoustics

-1) **Real time operation** - Almost all PAMGuard features and modules work in real time - this allows scientists and industry to detect, classify and loclaise animals in real time on a standard consumer laptop, enabling mitigations and research survey without expensive bespoke software solutions and the transparncy of open source software.
+1) **Real time operation**: Almost all PAMGuard features and modules work in real time - this allows scientists and industry to detect, classify and loclaise animals in real time on a standard consumer laptop, enabling mitigations and research survey without expensive bespoke software solutions and the transparncy of open source software.

-2) **Processing and visuslisation of large datasets** -
+2) **Processing and visuslisation of large datasets**: Off-the-shelf autonomous PAM devices, large scale surveys involving drifters, towed arrays and bottom mounted devices and real time continuous monitoring system all generate huge volumes of data whcih requires automated analysis approaches.
+PAMGuard allows the processing of very large passive acoustic datasets using automated algorothms and provides visualisation tools for a manual analyst to check the results.

 ## Installation
 PAMGuard is available on Windows and can be downloaded from the [PAMGuard website](www.pamguard.org).
 Note that we are considering MacOS installers but they are not available at this time.